vincentzan/articles/blog-posts/https-s3-sls-mentor/https-s3-sls-mentor-article.md

 Fond 1400\*600

-Serverless architectures have a reputation of safety because part of the cybersecurity risk is managed by the cloud provider, but it does not mean you should not do anything on your side about it.
+Serverless architectures have a reputation of safety because part of the cybersecurity risk is managed by the cloud provider.
+This does not mean you should not do anything on your side about it.
 Hopefully, it is often simple to improve security on a serverless app: setting up the right configurations for your AWS resources can help you increase the overall security of your app at low cost.

-## Why is it important to secure your S3 buckets?

 More specifically, if you’re building a serverless app with AWS there’s a good chance you’re using S3 storage.
 As a data store, it is crucial to avoid security vulnerabilities with this resource.

+## Why is it important to secure your S3 buckets?

 We often hear about encryption of data at rest i.e. in the bucket, which is a first step for securing your data.
 But the data could also be intercepted while in transit i.e. when it's being transferred over an HTTP request, creating... a data breach! 💀

 ![meme data breach](./assets/meme-data-breach.gif 'meme data breach')

 A solution consists in encrypting the data in the request.
 This can be done simply by using the widespread HTTPS protocol 🤝 for posting requests to the database.
 Essentially, it uses transport layer encryption, an asymmetric cryptographic protocol which means the encryption key (call it `x`) is public but the decryption key is private.
 To centralize and authenticate the public keys, a third party called a certificate authority issues a proof that public key `x` is indeed associated with domain name `d` for a given period of time.
 The certificate authority issues a document called an HTTPS certificate.
 There are different levels of certification depending on how thoroughly the analysis of the issuing party is conducted.
-When making a request over HTTPS, it is thus possible to encrypt the data such that a certain domain name only can decrypt it.
+When making a request over HTTPS, it is thus possible to encrypt the data such that a certain domain name _only_ can decrypt it.
 With this system, the request data is end-to-end encrypted.
 This is what we want to enforce for our S3 queries.
 In contrast, plain old HTTP requests are not encrypted thus are vulnerable to [man-in-the-middle](https://csrc.nist.gov/glossary/term/man_in_the_middle_attack) and eavesdropping attacks.

 ![schema schemaPublicPrivateEncryption](./assets/public-key-cryptography.jpg, 'asymmetric cryptography schema') *Principle of public-private key encryption.
 Image from https://www.twilio.com/blog/what-is-public-key-cryptography*

 ![meme https](./assets/meme-https.jpg 'meme https')